craig-cogdill/NMCentOSUpgrade/README.md

   * System has vg_probe00 volume group allocated on /dev/sda2 partition.
   * System has vg_probe01 volume group allocated on /dev/sdb1 partition.
   * System has lv_data logical volume on vg_probe01 volume group.
+  * System has lv_pcapX logical volume on vg_probe01 volume group, where X is blank, 0, 1, or 2.
   * /dev/mapper/vg_probe01-lv_data is mounted on /usr/local mount point.

 ### Building a custom nuclear initrd image